emitanaka/nestr/README.md

 #> # … with 71 more rows
 ```

 The intent I think is more clear from the above `amplify` example.
+It’s
+a personal preference so use what suits your own situation\!